japila-books/spark-sql-internals/docs/spark-sql-FunctionRegistry.md

 `createOrReplaceTempFunction`...FIXME

-NOTE: `createOrReplaceTempFunction` is used exclusively when `UDFRegistration` is requested to register an <<spark-sql-UDFRegistration.adoc#register, user-defined function>>, <<spark-sql-UDFRegistration.adoc#register-UserDefinedAggregateFunction, user-defined aggregate function>>, <<spark-sql-UDFRegistration.adoc#register-UserDefinedFunction, user-defined function (as UserDefinedFunction)>> or `registerPython`.
+NOTE: `createOrReplaceTempFunction` is used exclusively when `UDFRegistration` is requested to register an <<spark-sql-UDFRegistration.md#register, user-defined function>>, <<spark-sql-UDFRegistration.md#register-UserDefinedAggregateFunction, user-defined aggregate function>>, <<spark-sql-UDFRegistration.md#register-UserDefinedFunction, user-defined function (as UserDefinedFunction)>> or `registerPython`.

 === [[functionExists]] `functionExists` Method